joseeden/joeden/docs/Cybersecurity/001-Fundamentals/006-Incident-Responses.md

 Digital forensics plays a critical role in the analysis phase of incident response, where investigators examine collected evidence to determine what happened during a security incident and how to respond.

-To learn more, please see [Digital forensics.](./034-Digital-Forensics.md)
+For more information, please see [Digital forensics.](./034-Digital-Forensics.md)

 ### Containment